savonarola/mqtt-article/README.md

 Clients _subscribe_ to _topics_, _publish_ messages to them, and the broker does the routing (and many other things).

-A good production-ready broker, like [EMQX](https://github.com/emqx/emqx) generally provides not only MQTT routing capabilities but many other intellectual features, like
+A good production-ready broker, like [EMQX](https://github.com/emqx/emqx) generally provides not only MQTT routing capabilities but many other interesting features, like
 * other kinds of connection methods, like WebSockets;
 * different models of authentication and authorization;
 * streaming data to databases;